abuicke/tarot/court cards/swords/Prince of Swords.md

 ### Upright

 This card represents mental activity, the imaginative activities of the mind which can either dominate and waste energy in many meanignless directions, or be utilised to shape a clear, multi-faceted vision.
-It all depends on one's ability to let go of, *cut away* (the sword), whatever thoughts are not useful, and combine those that are into a single unifying idea (the prism).
+It all depends on one's ability to let go of, *cut away* (the sword<sup>1</sup>), whatever thoughts are not useful, and combine those that are into a single unifying idea (the prism).

 >The figure of this Prince is clothed with closely woven armour adorned with definite device, and the chariot which bears him suggests (even more closely) geometrical ideas.
 This chariot is drawn by winged children, looking and leaping irresponsibly in any direction that takes their fancy; they are not reined, but perfectly capricious.
 The chariot consequently is easy enough to move, but quite unable to progress in any definite direction except by accident.
 This is a perfect picture of the Mind.
 >